top of page

 What Happens in the Inner Ear?

-Adjacent to the canals are the utricle and saccule, which detect linear movements such as moving forward or up and down.
-These organs contain tiny crystals called otoconia.
 In BPPV, some of these crystals become dislodged and migrate into one of the semicircular canals.
-When they move within the canal, they disturb the normal fluid movement and send false signals to the brain, causing vertigo.
+When they move within the canal, they disturb the normal movement of the fluid and send incorrect signals to the brain, which creates the sensation of vertigo.

 Treatment for BPPV